LiveHouse Dundee: Events and amenities

 LiveHouse Dundee aims to accommodate multi-purpose events, such as concerts and conferences with another primary focus being on esports competitions with the operators currently in discussion with an international gaming company.

 It was announced in March 2025 that the venue would have separate event spaces, artist lounges and would have “robot bars” which would serve attendees without the need of waiters.

 During the Dundee Dance Event, the car park at LiveHouse, which they dubbed the “Rave Cave”, was also used with the event featuring a surprise set by Hannah Laing.

 Residence events

-In April 2025, it was announced that Bongo’s Bingo would take up residency at LiveHouse, moving from Duck Slatterly’s, with the first event set to be held in July 2025.
+In April 2025, it was announced that Bongo's Bingo would take up residency at LiveHouse, moving from Duck Slatterly’s, with the first event held in July 2025.

+Dundee Dance Event have hosted their closing parties at LiveHouse Dundee since 2025.
+During the events, the car park is transformed into the “Rave Cave”.